OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 The following sections describe supported configurations for shared mailboxes (now in preview) and shared folders.
 The feature APIs may not work as expected in other configurations.
 Select the platform you'd like to learn how to configure.

-To learn more about where add-ins do and do not activate in general, refer to the [Mailbox items available to add-ins](outlook-add-ins-overview.md#mailbox-items-available-to-add-ins) section of the Outlook add-ins overview page.

 ### [Windows](#tab/windows)

 #### Shared folders